rescript-lang/rescript-vscode/README.md

 #### How does it find my ReScript binary?

-The extension will look for the existence of a `/node_modules/.bin/bsc` file and use its directory as the `binaryPath`.
+The extension will look for the existence of a `/node_modules/.bin/rescript` file and use its directory as the `binaryPath`.
 If it does not find it at the project root (which is where the nearest `bsconfig.json` resides), it goes up folders in the filesystem recursively until it either finds it (often the case in monorepos) or hits the top level.

-If it does not find it, the path can be overwritten with the setting `rescript.settings.binaryPath`.
+To override this lookup process, the path can be configured explicitly using the setting `rescript.settings.binaryPath`.

 ### Hide generated files